JABaber/ST558Project/README.md

     idspecies <- list()
     idfull <- list()
     # If multiple id numbers were given to id argument, we can loop through them
+    # Pretty sure this is where the id variable gets weird.
+Couldn't figure out
+    # How to make it more flexible.
     for(i in id){
       # Grab the data from the pokemon endpoint
       idpokemon[[i]] <- getPokemon(id = i)